 Includes Oklahoma corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

-This Oklahoma street address is where your agent accepts legal notifications during regular business hours.
-This address, like all the information in your Certificate, will become part of the permanent record of your corporation.
+For your Oklahoma registered agent, you can list an individual Oklahoma resident (such as yourself) or a business that provides registered agent service (like Northwest).
+Your registered office is the Oklahoma street address where your agent accepts legal notifications during regular business hours.
+This address, like all the information in your certificate, will become part of the permanent record of your corporation.
 Tip: Not keen on giving up your privacy and availability?
 Hire Northwest and our Oklahoma office will be your registered office.

 Want your corporation to continue indefinitely?
 Skip this section.
 If you’d prefer to set a self-destruct timer on your business, enter how many years you want your corporation to exist.
 Tip: Most corporations skip this section.

 What is your Oklahoma corporation going to do exactly?
 The answer to this question is your business purpose.
-You don’t have to agonize over how to summarize your activities in a few choice words—the state allows for a general purpose.
+You don’t have to agonize over how to summarize your activities in a few choice words—the state allows standard for-profit corporations to list a general purpose.
 You can simply say your purpose is “to engage in any lawful act or activity for which corporations may be organized under the general corporation law of Oklahoma.”

 For each class or series of shares, list the number of shares you’re creating and their par value.
 Par value (also called “face value”) is the price listed on stock certificates and is typically the lowest value at which a share can be traded.